Scouts and volunteers planting a rain garden at Thoreau Elementary School to reduce erosion from runoff. Photo: David H Thompson

 Water Action to Encourage Responsibility

-To reduce the harmful effects of urban stormwater and improve watershed health, the Arboretum has embarked on the WATER project, a partner collaboration to create a model for community engagement on stormwater issues and demonstrate how neighborhood-focused efforts and actions can make a difference.
-The WATER project is supported by the United States Environmental Protection Agency.
+To reduce the harmful effects of urban stormwater and improve watershed health, the Arboretum has embarked on the WATER Project, a partner collaboration designed to facilitate community engagement in stormwater issues and demonstrate how neighborhood-focused efforts and actions can make a difference across local watersheds.

 2021–22 Community Partners

-As part of the Environmental Protection Agency grant, the Arboretum called for proposals and selected five community partners to receive subawards for stormwater outreach and education projects in their communities.
+As part of the Environmental Protection Agency grant, the Arboretum called for proposals and selected community partners to receive subawards for stormwater outreach and education projects in their communities.
 Members or these organizations will go through an EmpowerU training to become clean water ambassadors in their communities.

 1000 Friends of Wisconsin and Leopold Elementary School